Step forward!

 4.

-The revised costs of materials for one unit
+The revised costs of materials

 -